AJanedy/AJanedy_Comp490_002_Sprints/src/ai_resume_builder/README.md

 is not provided on GitHub, as such the api_key.txt file will be empty.
 A user must procure their own key or have it be provided via a private channel, and copy it into api_key.txt.

+Special note: A pre-commit hook has been added to api_key.txt; changes to this file cannot be committed.

 =======================================================================================================================

 To run the program, navigate to the root folder in command line, terminal, gitbash, or shell.
 To run, use command